Galba: Mutiny on the frontier and assassination

 According to Suetonius, Galba put on a linen corset although remarking it was little protection against so many swords; when a soldier claimed to have killed Otho, Galba snapped "On what authority?".
 He was lured out to the scene of his assassination in the Forum by a false report of the conspirators.
 Galba either tried to buy his life with a promise of the withheld bounty or asked that he be beheaded.
 The only help for him was a centurion in the Praetorian Guard named Sempronius Densus, who was killed trying to defend Galba with a pugio; one hundred and twenty persons later petitioned Otho that they had killed Galba; they would be executed by Vitellius.
 A company of Germanic soldiers to whom he had once done a kindness rushed to help him; however they took a wrong turn and arrived too late.
 He was killed near the Lacus Curtius.
 Vinius tried to run away, calling out that Otho had not ordered him killed, but was run through with a spear.
 Laco was banished to an island where he was later murdered by soldiers of Otho.
 Icelus was publicly executed.
 Piso was also killed; his head along with Galba's and Vinius' were placed on poles and Otho was then acclaimed as emperor.
 Galba's head was brought by a soldier to Otho's camp where camp boys mocked it on a lance – Galba had angered them previously by remarking his vigor was still unimpeded.
 Vinius' head was sold to his daughter for 2500 drachmas; Piso's head was given to his wife.
 Galba's head was bought for 100 gold pieces by a freeman who threw it at Sessorium where his master Patrobius Neronianus had been killed by Galba.
 The body of Galba was taken up by Priscus Helvidius with the permission of Otho; at night Galba's steward Argivus took both the head and body to a tomb in Galba's private gardens on the Aurelian Way.

+Galba in art

+Several busts have been thought to depict Galba, but such identifications are usually based on vague resemblances with coin portraits.
+In reality, it's almost impossible to identify most busts with any particular emperor, especially with one as short-lived as Galba.